UK to review security after unknown objects puzzle N America

-LONDON (AP) — Britain has announced a security review after several unidentified objects were shot down in the skies over North America.
+LONDON (AP) — British Prime Minister Rishi Sunak said Monday that the government would do “whatever it takes” to protect the country, as the U.K. announced a security review after several unidentified objects were shot down in the skies over North America.

+Asked about the objects, Sunak said he wouldn’t “comment in detail on security matters, but people should be reassured that we have all the capabilities in place to keep the country safe,” including a quick-reaction force of Typhoon fighter jets.

 Defense Secretary Ben Wallace said “the U.K. and her allies will review what these airspace intrusions mean for our security.”